oliviawestmacottssw/SSW.Rules.Content/rules/do-you-avoid-hardcoding-urls-or-and-use-url-action-or-html-actionlink-instead/rule.md

 ```

-::: greybox
-Figure: Bad Example – Hard-coded URLs may lead to broken links if routes change
+::: greyboxFigure: Bad Example – Hard-coded URLs may lead to broken links if routes change

 :::